sandexzx/InstagramDownloaderWidget/README.md

 ## 📝 License

-MIT License - do whatever you want, just give credit 😉
+Do whatever you want, just give credit 😉

 ## 🤝 Contributing